SMAC-Group/swag_breast_cancer/README.md

 require(ArrayExpress) #load the new package
 ```

 Now you can create a temporary directory to store the raw data listed as *E-MTAB-3759* on **ArrayExpress**.
 Then you just need to extract the data thanks to the function *ae2bioc()* of the package.
-To have a first visual impression of the AHuS dataset, you can go to .
+To have a first impression of the AHUS dataset, you can click on the following [Visual Impression](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3759/samples/?s_page=4&s_pagesize=25&s_sortby=col_25&s_sortorder=ascending).

 ``` r
 temp_dir <- "C:/..." #choose your preferred path